jdtoy/brooklyn/docs/use/guide/quickstart/index.md

 {% include fields.md %}

-This guide will walk you through deploying an application to a public cloud, and managing that application.
+This guide will walk you through deploying an application to a public cloud.

 We will be deploying an example 3-tier web application, described using this blueprint: